 Youth Education Program

-Our Youth Education Program is designed to teach kids about healthy relationships to help eliminate violence in our community.
+Our Youth Education Program is designed to teach youths in Grades 6-8 about healthy relationships to help eliminate violence in our community.
 It is a preventative program that uses self-esteem building activities to highlight the importance of having a positive personal self-image.
 The desired program outcome is that young women and men who receive the curriculum will have improved self-esteem, better resiliency and coping skills, and overall healthier relationships which in turn will act as a significant protective factor for them from experiencing or perpetrating domestic violence.

 “I AM” is a FREE eight-week program available to all schools and community centres within Waterloo Region.
 The program curriculum meets the Ontario Ministry of Education guidelines and includes various forms of media to address all learning styles and engage students’ cognitive, behavioural and emotional learning processes.
 Pre and post evaluation tools are used to measure the success of the program.